Villahermosa: The Libertarian Struggle

-During the struggle for Independence, few libertarian movements aroused in the state capital, due to the fierce control exercised by the colonial authorities of the province.
-It was until [1814] that [José María Jiménez Garrido] launched the cry of insurrection.
-However, he was imprisoned by the governor and sent to [San Juan de Ulúa].
+During the struggle for Mexican independence, few libertarian movements aroused in the state capital due to the fierce control exercised by colonial authorities over the province.
+It was not until 1814 that José María Jiménez Garrido launched the cry of insurrection.
+However, he was imprisoned by the governor and sent to San Juan de Ulúa.

-On July 5, 1821, Villahermosa was taken by the independentists headed by José María Jiménez Garrido and Luis Timoteo Sánchez and at 2 p.m. in the Plaza de Armas de Villahermosa' Plaza Mayor, Luis Timoteo Sánchez proclaims independence and unveils the Glorious Independent System.
-However the governor Angel Del Toro managed to stifle the rebellion and the royalists recapture the city.
+On 5 July 1821, Villahermosa was taken by the independentists headed by José María Jiménez Garrido and Luis Timoteo Sánchez and at 2 p.m. in the Plaza de Armas de Villahermosa Plaza Mayor, Sánchez proclaimed independence and unveils the "Glorious Independent System".
+However, Governor Angel Del Toro managed to stifle the rebellion and the royalists recaptured the city.

-The Proclamation of Independence
+Proclamation of Independence

 On September 7, 1821, Colonel Juan Nepomuceno Fernández Mantecón, who came from Veracruz, fought a slight battle in the village of Tamulté de la Sabana, defeating the Spanish army and planting himself in the vicinity of Saint John the Baptist (San Juan Bautista), which led to the escape of the last colonial governor of Tabasco Angel Del Toro, and triumphantly entered the city proclaiming the National Independence.

 Juan Nepomuceno Fernández Mantecón" paraded with the troop by the royal road to Atasta and Tamulté (today Av.
 27 de Febrero), to Cruz Verde (today Av.
 Francisco Javier Mina), folded on Yerbabuena street (today Iguala), to the hill and street of the "Encarnación" (today 5 may), occupying the new barracks on Today's Independence Street, the Old Barracks, the Town Hall and the Plaza de Armas de Villahermosa' Plaza de Armas where I proclaim Tabasco's independence from the Spanish crown.
 Completing 302 years and six months of Spanish rule in the state.

 The next day September 8, at 9 a.m. in the Plaza de Armas de Villahermosa' Plaza de Armas de San Juan Bautista, the local authorities adopted the Iguala Plan and signed the annexation to the new nation, thus remainingTabasco attached to Mexico The festivities culminated in a mass and a "Te Deum" in the hermitage of the Conception.